hayeah/ruby-bootcamp-mongoid/w01d03-rspec-and-ci.md

 [![Build Status]](https://travis-ci.org/{your_github_account}/my_mongoid)
 ```

 Commit and push.
 TravisCI should start building.
+Every time you push to the repository, TravisCI would start a new build.

 # Bonus